josh-fryer/ShufflePlus/README.md

 # ShufflePlus
+**Approved by Spotify :white_check_mark:**

-This app provides controls for shuffle playback on Spotify.
+This web app provides controls for shuffle playback on Spotify.
 I bulit this to make Spotify shuffle more random and not repeat tracks as often on my large playlists.

-Currently in development.
-It will be made fully accessible at shuffleplus.app if Spotify approves it.
+### How it works
+When you play a track, its details are saved locally offline to your browser storage.
+The track's details are used in optional functions to skip tracks played in the last week, or skip tracks related to genres of your choosing.

 ## Using your own credentials